Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Lemon and mandarin oranges are citrus fruits belonging to the Citrus genus.
 Both have distinctly citrus flavors; however, mandarin oranges are slightly sweeter, and lemon is more bitter or sour

-Lemons are usually used for adding a distinct lemony flavor to dishes.
+Lemons are usually used to add a distinct, lemony flavor to dishes.
 It is rarely consumed alone as a whole fruit.
 Lemons are good for desserts, dressings, juices, and sauces.
 In contrast, people often eat fresh mandarin oranges.
-You can find the canned, juiced, and syrup types of it.
-Mandarin oranges are used as a dressing too.
+You can find canned, juiced, and syrup types.
+Mandarin oranges are used as a dressing, too.

 Appearance

-On the outside, lemons and mandarin are easy to differentiate; lemons look yellow and oval, and mandarin oranges are orange, yellow-orange, or red-orange; the skin is thin and easily peels off.
+On the outside, lemons and mandarins are easy to differentiate; lemons look yellow and oval, and mandarin oranges are orange, yellow-orange, or red-orange.
+The skin is thin and easily peels off.

 Macronutrients